 To many people, Mary Wollstonecraft is merely a name to remember for GCSE History when learning about the Suffrage movement of the late-19th and early-20th Century.
-She is known for the publication of Vindication of the Rights of Woman (1792), and for as a result beginning the discussion on gender equality.
+She is known for the publication of Vindication of the Rights of Woman (1792), and as a result for starting the discussion on gender equality.
 But she was so much more than just an author.
 She was, and is, an icon.

 She had travelled to France after the publication of Rights of Men (1790) due to the uproar that the piece

-She came back to England after it became clear that the Jacobins were not going to grant gender equality in any guise, referring to Rousseau’s philosophy that women were to be nothing but helpers to men.
+She returned to England after it became clear that the Jacobins were not going to grant gender equality in any guise, referring to Rousseau’s philosophy that women were to be nothing but helpers to men.
 She did return to Paris in 1794, however, foreseeing the downfall of the Jacobins which may result in a free press, a concept which seemed alien to 18th Century Europeans and was certainly nowhere near being achieved in her native Britain.
-Nonetheless, she remained a thorn in the side of Edmund Burke, denouncing his basic and traditionally propagandistic view of the Revolution; he saw Marie-Antoinette as nothing but a poor defenceless women, despite being one of the most powerful figures on the Continent at the time.
+Nonetheless, she remained a thorn in the side of Edmund Burke, denouncing his basic and traditionally propagandistic view of the Revolution; he saw Marie-Antoinette as nothing but a poor defenceless women, despite her being one of the most powerful figures on the Continent at the time.

-When it came to publishing said Memoir, Godwin was keen to leave in all explicit details of her life, which, in my opinion at least, is the way Mary would have wanted it to be written.
+When it came to publishing said memoir, Godwin was keen to leave in all explicit details of her life, which, in my opinion at least, is the way Mary would have wanted it to be written.

 This article of course does not do justice to Mary Wollstonecraft, because how could it?
 She was a feminist, an abolitionist, a hugely talented writer, but more than all of that, she was unafraid.
 She did not care what society though of her.
 She had a very strong sense of right and wrong, and although at the time it may have been too radical a proposition, she certainly paved the way for the next 200 years of the fight for social equality.
-On top of all of this, she was also the mother of Mary Shelley, the author of Frankenstein (just in case her own legacy was not impressive enough!).
+On top of all of this, she was also the mother of Mary Shelley, the author of Frankenstein – just in case her own legacy was not impressive enough!

 She is an inspiration who deserves to be more than simply a reference in History textbooks, and so whilst I may never truly convey the power she held and the influence she has had on our society, hopefully I have managed to give a glimpse into just what a genius Mary Wollstonecraft was.